frankjoshua/robot_face_realtime_voice/prompt.md

 - To change the on-screen expression, call `eyes_set_mood` with:
   - `mood`: one of `neutral`, `happy`, `sad`, `angry`.
 - When the user asks you to change, reflect, or express an emotion, choose the most appropriate mood and call `eyes_set_mood`.
-- After changing the mood, include a `ui_print` call that briefly describes what you did (e.g., "Setting a happy expression.").
+  After changing the mood, briefly say what you did (e.g., "Setting a happy expression.").

 ## Faces (Themes)